6.4500 Design for the Web: Languages and User Interfaces

 Step 8: Make the previous item be focused

 When you delete an item, you still need to move focus to the previous item manually.
 That's not very efficient!
 Conventionally, focus should move to the previous item (if one exists).
-Just using v-focus without a value doesn't help here, because the element already exists.
+Just using v-focus doesn't help here, because the element already exists.

-This is where the active property of each task becomes useful: If you use it as a value in v-focus, then whichever item has active set to true will be focused at all times.
+This is where the active property of each task becomes useful: If you use it as the value of v-focus (e.g. <input v-focus="task.active">), then whichever item has active set to true will receive focus (when active turns true).
 This means you can manage focus programmatically!

 Use your to-do list a bit more.
 What do you notice?
 Did you instinctively try to hit the up/down arrow keys to move focus between items?
 Let's implement that!

-You can use the keyup event again, with up and down modifiers and the setActive() function to manage focus.
+You can use @keyup with up and down key modifiers and the setActive() function to manage focus.

 HW2 Critique & Feedback